AluisioASG/chirpingmustard.com/README.md

 ## Build process

 The website's files are located in the `content` directory; they are pipelined through Metalsmith to generate the final directory tree in `_out`.
 The pipeline consists of the following actions:
-- Concatenate and minify non-include (i.e. filename not starting with an underscore) CSS stylesheets
+- Concatenate and minify CSS stylesheets
-- Run HTML files through a Mustache-compatible templating library (currently [templayed][])
+- Run HTML files through a Mustache-compatible templating library (currently [Hogan.js])
 - Minify HTML files